solana-foundation/solana-improvement-documents/proposals/0084-disable-rent-fees-collection.md

 accounts, which need to be made rent-exempt first before any withdrawals can be make from them.

-The PR for this work is at https://github.com/solana-labs/solana/pull/33945

 ## Impact

 1. Other implementations of validator client will not need to implement rent